 This study has 2 main objectives: to contribute to the understanding of farmers' willingness to make use of breeding tools to improve HT, and to contribute to the understanding of the driving factors that modulate this willingness.
-Both objectives are defined in support of dairy livestock selection as an effective climate change adaptation strategy at animal and farm level.
+Both objectives are defined in support of dairy livestock selection as an effective climate change adaptation strategy at the animal and farm levels.
 We hypothesize, first, that farmers' willingness to select for HT is negatively influenced by the above-mentioned trade-off between HT and productive traits.
-Second, we propose that risk perception (e.g., Campos et al., 2014) in the context of heat stress and climate change interacts with other socio-psychological factors that usually influence farmers' adaptation to climate change (e.g., Iglesias et al., 2021) and their attitudes toward the use of breeding tools (e.g., Zoma-Traoré et al., 2021).
-Third, we investigate whether farmers' trust in stakeholders modulates their willingness to select for HT, as in the case of climate change adaptation choices, through its influence on risk perceptions and beliefs (Azadi et al., 2019; Arbucker at al., 2013).
+Second, we propose that risk perception (Campos et al., 2014) in the context of heat stress and climate change interacts with other sociopsychological factors that usually influence farmers' adaptation to climate change (Iglesias et al., 2021) and their attitudes toward the use of breeding tools (Zoma-Traoré et al., 2021).
+Third, we investigate whether farmers' trust in stakeholders modulates their willingness to select for HT, as in the case of climate change adaptation choices, through its influence on risk perceptions and beliefs (Arbuckle at al., 2013; Azadi et al., 2019).
 Finally, we expect to find differences in the willingness to select for HT between the more intensified dairy cattle farmers and the small ruminant (i.e., sheep and goats) dairy farmers.